 A contra-flow bike lane on Sumach is a good idea.
-Currently, the only routes in the area for north-bound cycling from King to Queen are on River, Parliament, or Power (where it is difficult to cross fast-moving traffic on Adelaide and Richmond).
+Should be simple; from Shuter to Queen to King is only 2 blocks.
+Currently, the only routes in the immediate area for north-bound cycling from King to Queen are on River, Parliament, or Power (where it is difficult to cross fast-moving traffic on Adelaide and Richmond).

 When the King-Sumach intersection was rebuilt in 2015, lines were painted on Sumach St just north of the intersection, for a future contra-flow bike lane (see photo below, left).
-Contra-flow biking on Sumach St is not yet legal, however these painted lines on the road mislead cyclists into thinking that north-bound biking on Sumach was permitted.
+Contra-flow biking on Sumach St was not yet legal, however these painted lines on the road misled cyclists to think that north-bound biking on Sumach was permitted.
 Cyclists did so frequently, which created an unsafe situation.
-The city was negligent in letting this painted “contra-flow” bike lane remain on Sumach for 4 years, without completing this project.
+The city was negligent in letting this painted faux “contra-flow” bike lane remain on Sumach for 4 years, without completing this project.
 When local bike advocates met with Shawn Dillon (City of Toronto Cycling Infrastructure) in June 2017, he said:

 “a two block contra-flow bike lane is planned for Sumach (Shuter to King).
 One block already approved; working on gaining approval for 2nd block.
 Will require signalized intersection at Shuter & Sumach.
 Hopes to complete project by Dec 2017.”